Ashley Pauley, Studio Director

 Ashley then began working at Recreation Unlimited, a camp for children and adults with disabilities, and her passion for creating art with a purpose grew from there.
 She then studied Graphic Design and graduated with high honors in 2006, but her true dream was to someday work in the Fine Arts field.
 Her two passions finally united at Open Door where she started her career in February 2008.

-Her excitement for the arts and enthusiasm for working with people with disabilities are currently reflected in her work as an Art Facilitator.
+Her excitement for the arts and enthusiasm for working with people with disabilities are currently reflected in her work as the Studio Director.
 Her love for illustration and spray paint can be seen in her personal art work, usually featuring fearsome and funny monsters and robots.